 - Stroll in downtown Napa

-Domaine Carneros is known for their sparkling wines and gourmet food pairings.
+Domaine Carneros is known for its sparkling wines and gourmet food pairings.
 Or, for a small and authentic option, check out Frog’s Leap.

-When you need a break from wine tastings, book a ride on a hot air balloon or go for a ride on the Napa Wine Train.
+When you need a break from wine tastings, book a ride on a hot air balloon, go kayaking on the Napa River, or go for a ride on the Napa Wine Train.
 Both activities are lots of fun and offer unique views of the beautiful valley.